 That said, there may be I and even J color oval diamonds that face up white, but these may take some time and effort to find.
 Alternatively, off-color ovals can work well with vintage styles in yellow or rose gold.

-When purchasing online, be sure to use a reputable dealer and remember to look at their policies on returns, exchanges, and resizing.
+Purchasing an oval cut diamond online is time and budget efficient.
+Just be sure to use a reputable dealer and remember to look at their policies on returns, exchanges, and resizing.

 Because no laboratory grades exist to assess cut quality in ovals, you absolutely must look at your diamond in 360°.
 Both Blue Nile and James Allen make it possible for you to view your diamond online in this manner, giving you an informed idea of the diamond's performance and the bowtie effect.